What You Probably Never Realized About Award Show Trophies

 Weight: 6.17 pounds

 First handed out in 1993, the ESPYs recognize stellar individual and team athletic achievements as well as coaching prowess across the wide world of sports.
 There are competing stories about why it is named ESPY.
 One says it is simply named after ESPN, the network that originally doled out the awards.
 (It now airs on ABC.)
 A second claims it is short for Excellence in Sports Performance Yearly.
 Either way, the trophy, a long silvery base topped with a basketball-like sphere, was the brainchild of late sculptor Lawrence Nowlan, who also designed the prize for the short-lived My VH1 Music Awards (held in 2000 and 2001).
 The artist’s other work includes the Wildland Firefighters National Monument in Boise, Idaho, and the statue of Jackie Gleason as his Honeymooners character Ralph Kramden inside the Port Authority Bus Terminal in Manhattan.
 Golfer Tiger Woods still holds the record for most individual ESPY wins with 21, a title he stole from Michael Jordan with his 11th win back in 2001.
-See if you can guess 11 strange things that have been banned in sports.

 Height: 13.5 inches